OISF/suricata/doc/userguide/upgrade.rst

   from unbounded to 2048.
 Configuration options, ``max-tx``, ``max-points``, and ``max-objects`` have been added for users who may need to change these defaults.
+- Hyperscan caching (`detect.sgh-mpm-caching`), when enabled, prunes cache files that have not been used in the last 7 days by default.
+  See :ref:`Hyperscan caching configuration
+  <hyperscan-cache-configuration>` for more information.

 Upgrading to 8.0.1
 ------------------